 - No petroleum-based products may be used to start the fire.

 - Burning must be on your own property or with the written consent of the property owner where the burning is

 - A responsible person of 18 years or older must be present.

 - Wind speed must be less than 10 miles an hour for outdoor burning.

-The size of the fire may not exceed 3ft wide x 3ft long x 2ft high.
+- The size of the fire may not exceed 3 feet wide by 3 feet long by 2 feet high.

 - A standard garden hose connected to a water supply must be present or a fire extinguishing agent must be readily available.

-- Fires shall not be located within 25 ft of a structure or combustible material.
+- Fires shall not be located within 25 feet of a structure or combustible material.